BastilleBSD/bastille/docs/chapters/networking/vnet.rst

           nd6 options=29<PERFORMNUD,IFDISABLED,AUTO_LINKLOCAL>

 Note there is no difference to the structure of ``-V|--vnet`` or ``-B|--bridge`` jails.
-The only difference is that ``-V|--vnet`` is used with a physical interface, while ``-B|-bridge`` is used with an existing bridge interface.
+The only difference is that ``-V|--vnet`` is used with a physical interface, while ``-B|--bridge`` is used with an existing bridge interface.

-If you do not specify a subnet mask, it will default to ``/24``.
-This is due to some issues with jail to jail networking, especially across vlans.
+If you do not specify a subnet mask, it defaults to ``/24``.
+This is due to some issues with jail-to-jail networking, especially across VLANs.

-Bastille includes some configuration values that will allow you to leave out the interace when creating your jails.
+Bastille includes some configuration values that will allow you to leave out the interface when creating your jails.

 .. code-block:: shell